kcp18/Diagnose-Your-Browser/README.md

 ## Requirement:
              1. Run this program in Python 3
-             2. Please completely close Google Chrome before running this program.
+             2. Please completely close Google Chrome before running this program if you are using Chrome.

 Available For Windows/Macintosh <br>
 Available For Safari, Google Chrome, and Firefox